 How to get 40g of protein in one meal?

-To hit 40g protein, combine one full scoop of protein powder with collagen peptides or hemp protein.
-Add chia seeds, peanut butter, or even a spoonful of cottage cheese.
-This bowl structure makes it easier to hit macro goals while keeping things clean and bloat-free.
+Combine one full scoop of protein powder (20–25g) with collagen peptides or hemp protein (10–15g).
+Add chia seeds, peanut butter, or a spoonful of cottage cheese.
+This bloat bowl structure makes it easy to hit 40g while keeping things clean and bloat-free.
+For more ideas, check out my High-Protein Cottage Cheese Wraps for another 40g+ meal.

 Are protein bowls good for weight loss?

 Absolutely.
-A bloat bowl high protein offers high satiety with minimal sugar and balanced macros.
+A bloat bowl offers high satiety with minimal sugar and balanced macros.
 It supports muscle maintenance while reducing cravings, which helps with calorie control, an important part of sustainable weight loss.

 The bloat bowl high protein isn’t just a viral trend; it’s a smart solution for everyday eaters who want energy, satisfaction, and zero digestive stress.
 Whether you’re looking for an easy breakfast, a muscle-building snack, or a healthy dessert swap, this customizable bowl delivers on every level.